Associate of Science

 These changes do not apply to students on the current waitlist as of 12/1/2022, provided they remain on the waitlist until they are admitted.

-No new applicants will be added to the existing Nursing Waitlist.
-The entering class will be selected on the basis of available openings in the order determined by the student’s ranking on the multi-criteria screening (50% of class) and based on the existing Waitlist order (50% of class).
-Each qualified applicant, when selected, must decide to enter the class or decline admission or request a deferment.
-Deferment will not be an option for new applicants.
-New qualified applicants that decline admission or who are not selected for admission, WILL NOT be placed on a waitlist and must reapply again during the next application period.
-Please note that a new application must include all new documentation as any old documents will not be saved.
+The Nursing Waitlist will re-open.
+The entering class will be selected on the basis of available openings in the order determined by the student’s ranking on the multi-criteria screening (75% of class) and based on the existing Waitlist order (25% of class).
+Each qualified applicant, when selected, must decide to enter the class, remove his or her name from the waitlist, or request a deferment.
+Applicants may defer entry one time only.
+The following semester entry is not guaranteed.
+Students who choose not to enter when selected after a deferment must meet all current requirements and reapply as a new student.
+Those qualified applicants who are not selected may retain their names on the waitlist.

 **Effective February 1-28th 2024 application cycle (for Fall 2024 admission)**